 Custodial accounts for children or others are an acceptable source of funds for down payment, closing costs and reserves.
-529 Accounts are not acceptable.
+529 Accounts are acceptable with a copy of the plan showing a savings plan and not a pre-paid tuition plan at 60% of face value.
 Document the Applicant's ability to access the funds in order to utilize them.